becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

  ::ffff:192.0.2.123
 ~~~

-That is, the prefix at full length would be 0:0:0:0:0:ffff/96.
+That is, the prefix at full length would be `0:0:0:0:0:ffff::/96`.

+(Note that `::ffff::/96` would be ambiguous.
+Only one '::' is allowed.)

 In particular, this form of address can be used to make the IPv6 socket interface handle
 an IPv4 address (see [RFC4038](https://www.rfc-editor.org/info/rfc4038)).

 ### Multicast addresses

-IPv6 multicast address are all under the ff00::/8 prefix, i.e. they start with 0xff.
+IPv6 multicast address are all under the `ff00::/8` prefix, i.e. they start with 0xff.
 The next 8 bits have special meanings, so 112 bits are left to specify a particular multicast group.
 The special meanings are well explained in Section 2.7 of [RFC4291](http://www.rfc-editor.org/info/rfc4291), so this is not repeated here.
-Some multicast addresses are predefined; for example ff01::1 is the link-local "all nodes" address that every IPv6 node must listen to, and ff01::2 is the link-local "all routers" address that every IPv6 router must listen to.
+Some multicast addresses are predefined; for example `ff01::1` is the link-local "all nodes" address that every IPv6 node must listen to, and `ff01::2` is the link-local "all routers" address that every IPv6 router must listen to.

 All the officially assigned multicast addresses may found at [IANA](https://www.iana.org/assignments/ipv6-multicast-addresses/ipv6-multicast-addresses.xhtml#link-local).